 Discover creative ways to help young children learn and grow

-Earn certification in Early Childhood, birth through age 8
+Earn certification in Early Childhood, birth through second grade.

 The Early Childhood General Education program is designed for teachers and prospective teachers who wish to work with young children from birth through grade two, focusing on nursery school through second grade.
 Young children are full of curiosity.
 For them, learning often takes the form of play, social interaction, rhythm and colors.
 Learning how children develop and grow can be fascinating work.